Connect with us

 The loans will be offered at interest rates of between four and six per cent through commercial banks.

-The construction levy adds yet another cost to developers who are already grappling with high cost of materials and interest rates.
+The construction levy adds yet another cost to developers who are already grappling with the high cost of materials and interest rates.

 The levy is already facing fierce opposition from developers as well as local leaders who argue that it could further push up the cost of building houses.